 The following core areas of specialization provide a broad outline of the Department’s areas of excellence.
 Many of our researchers have interests that intersect and that span multiple areas and subfields.

 All societies seek to maintain a sense of social order.
-Researchers in this area study determinants of criminal and deviant behaviour in diverse settings.
+Researchers in the Sociology of Crime and Law study determinants of criminal and deviant behaviour in diverse settings.
 They also examine the social bases and influences on the legal field.

 Research faculty working in this area include: Ellen Berrey, Christian Caron, Randol Contreras, Ronit Dinovitzer, Emine Fidan Elcioglu, Philip Goodman, Joseph Hermer, Nathan Innocente, Candace Kruttschnitt, Jooyoung Lee, Ron Levi, Sida Liu, Paula Maurutto, Akwasi Owusu-Bempah, Ashley Rubin and Julian Tanner.

 Social interactions and identity formation often coalesce around cultural consumption and symbols of status.
-Researchers in this area examine material products, ideas, and symbols and their relationship to social behaviour.
+Researchers in the Sociology of Culture examine material products, ideas, and symbols and their relationship to social behaviour.

 Research faculty working in this area include: Zaheer Baber, Jayne Baker, Shyon Baumann, Ellen Berrey, Joseph Bryant, Clayton Childress, Jennifer Chun, Bonnie Erickson, Steve Hoffman, Ping-Chun Hsiung, Josée Johnston, Vanina Leschziner, Kathleen Liddle, Andrew Miles, Melissa Milkie, Ann Mullen, Eric Schneiderhan, and Dan Silver.